PjotrBrunain/FlowFields/README.md

 - 2000 Agents, 100x100 field: ~50 fps
 ![2000Agents100x100](https://github.com/PjotrBrunain/FlowFields/blob/main/Images/2000Agents100x100.gif?raw=true)

-Keep in mind these measurements are dependent on the physics calculations of the framework i use aswell.
+Keep in mind these measurements are dependent on the physics calculations of the framework I use aswell.

+##Conclusion

+To be implemented

 ## Sources

 https://leifnode.com/2013/12/flow-field-pathfinding/